PipeShared/PipeShared-Tauri/README.md

-# ClipboardShared for Windows and Mac.
+# PipeShared for Windows and Mac.